 Viking cloak brooches are also large and heavy like Celtic jewelry but the similarities end there.
 Viking jewelry is instead known for its simplicity and absence of decoration.
 I think this simplicity makes them look modern today.
 The thistle design seen above was popular with the Vikings and continues to be produced today.

-Frankly, the topic of cloak brooches and the history of styles and technology fare more complicated than I expected.
-Please consult jewelry historians or Wikipedia, if you wish to learn more.
+Frankly, the topic of cloak brooches and the history of styles and technology is far more complicated than I expected.
+Please consult jewelry historians or this celtic brooch entry from Wikipedia, if you wish to learn more.

 Here a few other famous brooches: